A Message To You

 And consequently, I took your message to heart.
 It started with conversations with my friends and a speech about period poverty before I decided that I needed to do something bigger.

-When half of the world menstruates, menstruation matters.
-When placing the periods during an individual’s lifetime end to end gives us over a bloody year and a half, menstruation matters.
+When half of the world is female, menstruation matters.
+When placing the periods during a women’s lifetime end to end gives us over a bloody year and a half, menstruation matters.
 When our prospective leaders and pioneers have to cut their education short in shame and inaccessibility to sanitary products, menstruation matters.

 On that note, I’d like to introduce a new social good campaign into the world: